yzshi5/FAPS/README.md

 - A paradigm shift from Neural Processes, a principled Bayesian framework for general stochastic process regression.
 - FAPS is a generic posterior sampling algorithm for both function-space and finite-dimensional (standard) flow matching prior.
 We recommend using U-Net based prior (by default) if the resolution is fixed.
 - With dense observations, you can set rank=0 to inject white noise during Langevin steps.
 (UNet prior is recommended)
+- When use differential PDE solver as the surrogate, which is sensitive to initialization, FAPS is much more stable than Diffusion-based posterior sampling method.

 ## Notes
 - Check shell scripts before long runs; they set GPU devices, checkpoint names, and dataset paths.
 - Checkpoints and datasets are intentionally ignored by Git and should be downloaded from Hugging Face.
+- FAPS is robust to a very wide range of hyperparameters, the same configuration can be used for different setting

 ## Reference